I love giving gifts. I inherited my love for gift-giving from my mom, which makes Mother's Day even more exciting.

 If you're really just looking to sandwich a gift certificate inside a greeting card (no judgement there), here are a few options:

-- Creative Kind, an in-person shop at La Encantada, has a huge selection of cards, including mom-themed ones.
-(They also have a Mother's Day gift box filled with goodies to make things even easier.)
+• Creative Kind, a brick-and-mortar at La Encantada, has a huge selection of cards, including mom-themed ones.
+(They also have Mother's Day gift boxes filled with goodies to make things even easier.)

 Signs of all types, including one from the Jerry's Lee Ho Market, middle, are on display at the Ignite Sign Art Museum.